-The Leakey Foundation’s Origin Stories podcast has won the Prix Marulić International Audio Festival in the documentary category for “What They Left Behind” by producer Neil Sandell and editor Julia Barton.
+The Leakey Foundation’s Origin Stories podcast has won the Prix Marulić International Audio Festival in the documentary category for “What They Left Behind” by producer Neil Sandell, editor Julia Barton, and executive producer Meredith Johnson.

 “What They Left Behind” is an audio documentary about renowned French prehistorian Jean Clottes who has spent decades studying the famous painted caves of Ice Age Europe, and other prehistoric art around the world.
 Clottes’ work has challenged popular assumptions about prehistoric art and how it evolved.